Over 110 Limestone Caves Await Beneath the Surface

 The cave swallows, which are closely related to cliff-dwelling North American swallow species, have been the subject of an extensive research project in Carlsbad Caverns National Park.
 Since 1980, more than 5,000 volunteers have banded cave swallows in the park in an effort to study their lives and migration patterns.
 The program was started by a local researcher, Steve West.

 A breed of New World pigs called javelina — also known as collared peccary, or colloquially, skunk pig, for their pungent odor — were successfully reintroduced to Carlsbad Caverns National Park after a period of extirpation (local extinction) due to habitat loss.
-Historically, these pigs were hunted for their hides, and continue to be hunted for sport in some parts of Texas, New Mexico and Arizona.
+Historically, these pigs were hunted for their hides, and continue to be hunted for sport in some parts of Texas, New Mexico, and Arizona.
 In Carlsbad Caverns National Park, look for them early in the morning near water in the park’s riparian regions.

 History of Carlsbad Caverns National Park

-Carlsbad Caverns National Park has a colorful history that spans millions of years, from the formation of the caves from the remains of an ancient reef, to their exploration by a 16-year-old Texas-born cowhand circa 1898, to the great lengths early visitors went through to experience their natural majesty.
+Carlsbad Caverns National Park has a colorful history that spans millions of years, from the formation of the caves from the remains of an ancient reef to their exploration by a 16-year-old Texas-born cowhand circa 1898, to the great lengths, early visitors went through to experience their natural majesty.

 The area around Carlsbad Caverns National Park was once part of an enormous reef at the edge of an inland sea.
 Limestone deposits, made from the skeletal remains of marine animals left over the ages, were eroded slowly by sulphuric acid to create one of the world’s largest cave systems.
-Most of the time, caves are formed as carbonic acid, a weak acid present in surface water, dissolves limestone.
+Most of the time, caves are formed as carbonic acid, a weak acid present in surface water that dissolves limestone.
 But at Carlsbad Caverns, there aren’t any running steams inside the caves.

-Instead, hydrogen sulfide from nearby oil deposits combined with groundwater and microbes to aggressively carve out the cave system at the water table, along cracks in the limestone.
+Instead, hydrogen sulfide from nearby oil deposits combined with groundwater and microbes aggressively carve out the cave system at the water table, along cracks in the limestone.
 Continental uplift pushed the region higher up in the earth’s crust, causing the acid bath to drain away and leaving the caves.
-Over the past million or so years, mineral-rich groundwater seeped into the caves and left deposits as it evaporated, forming stalactites, stalagmites, soda straws, cave pools and a host of other brilliant decorations called speleothems.
+Over the past million or so years, mineral-rich groundwater seeped into the caves and left deposits as it evaporated, forming stalactites, stalagmites, soda straws, cave pools, and a host of other brilliant decorations called speleothems.